This post originally appeared here – please feel free to get in touch with comments/questions!

 Asking others to stand up for you

 I will be attending the March for Science in San Francisco.
 As a white male, British and Irish citizen in San Francisco, I feel safe attending town halls and speaking to my representatives personally.
-However I recognize what a privileged position I am in to do so, and you shouldn’t do anything that you don’t feel safe and comfortable doing.
+However I recognise what a privileged position I am in to do so, and you shouldn’t do anything that you don’t feel safe and comfortable doing.
 The point of this post is not to dissuade, but to give you necessary resources and information to help you make an informed decision about actions that you can take (whether marching or not), without suggesting in any way what you should do.

 If you don’t feel safe taking part in some of the actions described above, reach out to your lab, your department, those around you who you feel are better able to speak up on your behalf.
 Explain to them the reasons you don’t feel safe doing so, and ask them for help.
 Science is a team effort, and a team should look out for those who need help.
 I hope that you are able to find help and support in your lab, your peers, your institutions, and your scientific societies.